gaetbout/starknet-array-manipulation/README.md

 #  Array manipulation

 Here is a simple manipulation to do some common array manipulation.
 Since cairo is memory immutable (once you write the value if a memory cell, this cell cannot  change anymore), each method changing the order, adding an item at a specific index, will result in a new array.
+So you can see each method as a copy method with some more extra logic.
 Which is why I chose to standardise  this behavior by  always returning two elements the length of the new  array and the new array (arr_len, arr) even when it is not useful.
 Here is everything you can do:
 1. Creating an empty array